 We have many celebrations of the Civil Rights Movement and its heroes, but we do very little to explain to young people why that movement was so necessary.
-Earlier this week, the New York Times described how the Alabama Historical Association has placed many commemorative markers around Montgomery to commemorate civil rights heroes like Martin Luther King, Jr., and Rosa Parks, but declined—because of “the potential for controversy”—to call attention to the city’s slave markets and their role in the spread of slavery before the Civil War.
+Earlier this week, the New York Times described how the Alabama Historical Association has placed many commemorative markers around Montgomery to commemorate civil rights heroes like Martin Luther King, Jr. and Rosa Parks, but declined — because of “the potential for controversy” — to call attention to the city’s slave markets and their role in the spread of slavery before the Civil War.

-Throughout our nation, this fear of confronting the past makes it more difficult to address and remedy the ongoing existence of urban ghettos, the persistence of the black-white achievement gap, and the continued under-representation of African Americans in higher education and better-paying jobs.
+Throughout our nation, this fear of confronting the past makes it more difficult to address and remedy the ongoing existence of urban ghettos, the persistence of the Black-white achievement gap, and the continued under-representation of African Americans in higher education and better-paying jobs.

 One of the worst examples of our historical blindness is the widespread belief that our continued residential racial segregation, North and South, is “de facto,” not the result of explicit government policy but instead the consequence of private prejudice, economic inequality, and personal choice to self-segregate.

 But in truth, our major metropolitan areas were segregated by government action.
-The federal government purposefully placed public housing in high-poverty, racially isolated neighborhoods (PDF) to concentrate the black population, and with explicit racial intent, created a whites-only mortgage guarantee program to shift the white population from urban neighborhoods to exclusively white suburbs (PDF).
+The federal government purposefully placed public housing in high-poverty, racially isolated neighborhoods (PDF) to concentrate the Black population, and with explicit racial intent, created a whites-only mortgage guarantee program to shift the white population from urban neighborhoods to exclusively white suburbs (PDF).
 The Internal Revenue Service granted tax-exemptions for charitable activity to organizations established for the purpose of enforcing neighborhood racial homogeneity.
 State-licensed realtors in virtually every state, and with the open support of state regulators, supported this federal policy by refusing to permit African Americans to buy or rent homes in predominantly white neighborhoods.
 Federal and state regulators sanctioned the refusal of the banking, thrift, and insurance industries to make loans to homeowners in other-race communities.
-Prosecutors and police sanctioned, often encouraged, thousands of acts of violence against African Americans who attempted to move to neighborhoods that had not been designated for their race.
+Prosecutors and police sanctioned, and often encouraged, thousands of acts of violence against African Americans who attempted to move to neighborhoods that had not been designated for their race.

 By the time the federal government reversed its policy of subsidizing segregation in 1962, and by the time the Fair Housing Act banned private discrimination in 1968, the residential patterns of major metropolitan areas were set.
-White suburbs that had been affordable to the black working class in the 1940s, 50s and 60s were now no longer so, both because of the increase in housing prices (and whites’ home equity) during that period, and because other federal policies had depressed black incomes while supporting those of whites.
-It was not until 1964, for example, that the National Labor Relations Board for the first time refused to certify a union’s exclusive bargaining status because it openly refused to represent black workers as it did whites.
+White suburbs that had been affordable to the Black working class in the 1940s, ’50s, and ’60s were now no longer so, both because of the increase in housing prices (and whites’ home equity) during that period, and because other federal policies had depressed Black incomes while supporting those of whites.
+It was not until 1964, for example, that the National Labor Relations Board for the first time refused to certify a union’s exclusive bargaining status because it openly refused to represent Black workers as it did whites.

 The myth of de facto segregation denies this recent history and prevents us from adopting policies to undo it.
 If we understood the important role that our government played in segregating our nation, we would feel a greater obligation to press our government to integrate it.
 But if we believe that segregation was an unintended byproduct of private forces, it is too easy to say there is little now that can be done about it.